TechNexion-Vision/TEV-Jeston_Jetpack_script/README.md

 ```
 <br />

-## Login to device CUI/ GUI
+## 3. Login to device CUI/ GUI(console/ display)
-When first booting, you will see this on CUI:
+After flash, you will see this on CUI:
 ```
 [   31.893157] Please complete system configuration setup on desktop to proceed...
 ```